-In 2020, we identified specific improvements that 11 different labor and service providers took to better respect human rights, including coming into compliance with labor laws regarding working hours, rest days and leave.
-We are investing with other global brands to support robust training for labor providers in the Gulf Region, to provide practical, customized capacity building to improve recruitment practices.
+In 2021 we verified that 11 different labor and service providers took action to better respect human rights, including coming into compliance with labor laws regarding working hours, rest days and leave based on issues we identified.
+We have identified responsible recruitment risks in the Gulf Region and are investing with other global brands to support robust training for labor providers to improve recruitment practices.
+45 suppliers attended these trainings in 2021.